Metcalf South Shopping Center: 1975 expansion

 A new third level concourse was added in 1975.
 This addition comprised approximately 103,500 leasable square feet and included businesses such as Spencer Gifts, Taco Via, Smaks Hamburgers, and Orange Julius.
 A subsequent addition, built at around the same time, expanded the existing Jones Store by 38,000 square feet, for a total area of 221,000 square feet.
 A lower level parking deck was included.
 With these expansions, Metcalf South grew to 800,000 leasable square feet with 3 levels of retail space.

 1989-1990 renovations

 Between 1989 and 1990, the entire shopping complex was given an interior facelift.
 This included the installation of chrome and mirrored ceilings and marquee lighting fixtures.
 A vacant Woolworth was sectioned into 2 levels of inline stores, including a Food Court on Level 2 of the mall.
 Moreover, the Safeway space was refitted as Carrousel Park, a mini amusement area with a video arcade, carousel, and roller coaster.

 Decline

 The newly renovated Metcalf South was soon to face two formidable competitors in addition to the existing Oak Park Mall, which opened in 1974.
 Town Center Plaza, a lifestyle-type venue 2.7 miles southeast in Leawood, was dedicated in 1996.
 The Great Mall of the Plains, 10.4 miles southwest in Olathe, opened in 1997.
 Metcalf South was unable to compete, and by the early 2000s had declined into a virtually vacant, dead mall.
+Nearby Glenwood Mall closed in May 2007 and was demolished in early 2009.